 A first port of call should be Comhaltas Ceoltoirí Éireann, a cultural body that promotes Irish music and tradition worldwide.
 They have branches all over the world, with a concentration in North America and Europe, but a few in Australia and elsewhere, too.

-Each branch will have different teaching abilities based on the teachers that are available in your area, but their club model has the added benefit of social events and they’re internationally recognized.
+Each branch will have different teaching abilities based on the teachers who are available in your area, but their club model has the added benefit of social events and they’re internationally recognized.

 If Comhaltas doesn't have a branch near you, there may be a freelance teacher or other school nearby.